-With the warm weather, Ash and I have been working on so many projects – a built-in bookshelf in our sitting room, a planter box for our garden, painting an old thrift store desk, transforming a kitchen desk area to a cabinet, and refinishing an old telephone table.
+With the warm weather, Ash and I have been working on so many projects – a built-in bookshelf in our sitting room, a planter box for our garden, painting an old thrift store desk, transforming a kitchen desk area into a cabinet, and refinishing an old telephone table.

 However, in our new house, our family room is much more modern looking, and this old telephone table stood out like a sore thumb!

-Preparing the Telephone Table
+Preparing The Telephone Table

 I was excited to finally have a chance to redo this old telephone table.